Remote communication is a safe and convenient way to stay connected with friends, family, colleagues, and even healthcare professionals.

 - Costs are typically lower than in-office visits.

-- Healthcare providers can send prescriptions to nearby pharmacies.
+- Healthcare professionals can send prescriptions to nearby pharmacies.

 - Treatment is only covered by a select number of employers and health insurance plans.